NGPetrovich/plagiater/README.md

   <li>table-reservation-app: https://youtu.be/ysTjs_HYq0c</li>
 </ul>

-Why? - Because I needed to learn how to create the functionality for Mediconsult repository.
+Why? - Because I needed to learn how to create the functionality for Mediconsult repository.</br>
 What I learned?

 <ol>